 The Goods Yard complex, designed by Lewis Cubitt, was completed in 1852.
 The complex comprised the Granary Building, the Train Assembly Shed, and the Eastern and Western Transit Sheds.
 The buildings were aligned to the axis of the Copenhagen tunnel through which the trains arrived from the north.

 The Granary Building is now the stunning new home of the world famous arts college – Central Saint Martins, part of the University of the Arts London.
 The building has been transformed by architects Stanton Williams.
-While the Western Transit Shed has been converted into unique office space with shops and restaurants at street level.
+Parts of the University are open to the public and you can see the creative talent of the students at The Lethaby Gallery.
+The Western Transit Shed has been converted into unique office space with shops and restaurants along Stable Street.